GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Savana are $1,154 a year including full coverage.
-Comprehensive insurance costs approximately $206 each year, collision insurance costs $330, and liability is $460.
-Buying just liability costs around $510 a year, and insurance for high-risk drivers costs $2,492 or more.
-Teen drivers pay the highest rates at up to $4,524 a year.
+The average insurance rates for a GMC Savana are $1,154 a year with full coverage.
+Comprehensive costs an estimated $206 a year, collision insurance costs $330, and liability is $460.
+Buying just liability costs around $510 a year, and insurance for high-risk drivers costs around $2,492.
+Teens cost the most to insure at up to $4,524 a year.

 Average premium for full coverage: $1,154

-Estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Savana models.
+Price estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and Savana trim levels.

-For the average driver, GMC Savana insurance prices range from as low as $510 for just the minimum liability insurance to a high rate of $2,492 for a high-risk insurance policy.
+For the average 40-year-old driver, GMC Savana insurance rates range from as low as $510 for a discount liability-only rate to a high of $2,492 for a driver who has had serious violations or accidents.

-Choosing to live in a large city can have significant affects on car insurance prices.
-Rural locations have a lower frequency of comprehensive and collision claims than larger metro areas.
-The graphic below illustrates how location impacts auto insurance prices.
+Choosing to live in a large city can make a big difference on car insurance rates.
+More rural locations are shown to have a lower frequency of collision claims than cities with more traffic congestion.
+The diagram below illustrates the difference location can make on insurance prices.

 Use the form below to get customized rates for your location.